barrel/sweet-board/README.md

 ## Configurations

-You can add text reply to your users by editing [reply.php](https://github.com/barrel/sweet-board/blob/master/reply.php)
+You can add a text reply to your users by editing [reply.php](https://github.com/barrel/sweet-board/blob/master/reply.php).

 ```xml
 <Response>